fabiospampinato/watcher/readme.md

 - `fs.watch`: Node's built-in `fs.watch` function is essentially garbage and you never want to use it directly.
   - Cons:
-    - Recursive watching is only supported starting in Node v19.1.0 on Linux.
+    - Recursive watching is only supported starting in Node 20.13/v22.1 for Linux.
     - Even if you only need to support environments where native recursive watching is provided, the events provided by `fs.watch` are completely useless as they tell you nothing about what actually happened in the file system, so you'll have to poll the file system on your own anyway.
     - There are many things that `fs.watch` doesn't take care of, for example watching non-existent paths is just not supported and EMFILE errors are not handled.
 - [`chokidar`](https://github.com/paulmillr/chokidar): this is the most popular file system watcher available, while it may be good enough in some cases it's not perfect.